By: Mark Sheldon Villanueva on February 8th, 2023

 - Operating system and version

-Topology of your Computer Network
+3. Determine the Topology of Your Computer Network

 - Linear bus